Jerry Jones: Personal life

 Jones married Eugenia Chambers in 1963, whom he met while both were college undergraduates.
 They have three children.
 Stephen is the Cowboys' chief operating officer, executive vice president, and director of player personnel.
 Charlotte is the Cowboys' executive vice president and chief brand officer.
 Jerry Jones Jr. is the Cowboys' chief sales and marketing officer/vice president.
 Jones splits his time between a home in Highland Park, Texas and a home in Destin, Florida.

+Jones was close friends and neighbors with Kansas City Chiefs owner Lamar Hunt.
+The two lived in an upscale neighborhood in Dallas.
+Since 1998, their teams have played for the Preston Road Trophy, which was commissioned by Hunt to add a competitive nature to their friendship.
+When the trophy changed hands, Hunt and Jones usually played pranks on the other.

 Jones revealed in July 2015 at a press conference before Cowboys training camp that he had undergone hip replacement surgery, joking that he would not start the season on the PUP list.